Nagareyama: Demographics

 Per Japanese census data, the population of Nagareyama has seen strong growth from the 1950s to the present day.
 As Japan's overall population reached its peak in the early 21st century, Nagareyama's continued growth has been attributed to city policies from 2003 to heavily invest in childcare centers, including a transit service at Nagareyama-centralpark Station where parents can drop off their children on their way to work, with the children then shuttled with buses to daycare centers.
 Senior people of the local community help caring for the children.
 Many parents say this transit service was one of the biggest reasons for them to move to Nagareyama.
 There are also many local events and community spaces where children and elderly interact.
 There is also a summer camp which children can attend while their parents work during holidays.
 These family friendly approaches lured young working parents from Tokyo to Nagareyama.

 History

 During the Edo period, Nagareyama was a river port on the Edogawa River and was noted for its production of mirin, a sweetened sake used for cooking.
 After the Meiji Restoration, Nagareyama Town was created in Inba District, Chiba Prefecture on April 1, 1889 with the establishment of the modern municipalities system.
 On January 1, 1952, it merged with neighboring Edogawa Town.
 Nagareyama was raised to city status on January 1, 1967.

 Government

 Nagareyama has a mayor-council form of government with a directly elected mayor and a unicameral city council of 28 members.
 Nagareyama contributes two members to the Chiba Prefectural Assembly.
 In terms of national politics, the city is part of Chiba 7th district of the lower house of the Diet of Japan.
+The city held up "If you were to be a mother, you would got to Nagareyama."
+The number of the children is growing rapidly.
+"Child - rearng town " is the pride of Nagareyama City.